fieldtrip/website/faq/how_can_i_interpret_the_different_types_of_padding_that_i_find_when_dealing_with_artifacts.md

 # How can I interpret the different types of padding in FieldTrip?

-Padding is an operation that extends a predetermined segment of data (usually referred to as a "trial") either with zeros or with additional data points.
-Consequently, for padding you should distinguish **zero padding** from **data padding**.

-Note that data padding can be applied only to continuous datasets.
+Padding is an operation that extends a predetermined segment of data (usually referred to as a "trial") either with zeros or with additional data.
+You should distinguish **data padding**, which can be helpful to improve filter characterstics, but is also used to extend the length of a window for a certain type of analysis (such as detecting behavioral artifacts), versus **zero padding**, which only plays a role in preventing filter artifacts.
+Padding with actual data can only be applied to continuous datasets while reading data from disk.

-Besides the type of padding, there is also a difference in the specification of the time.
+Besides the difference between data and zero padding, there are also differences how it is specified.
 Sometimes padding is specified as the desired total length of the segment: this is referred to as **padding to** the desired length.
-The other approach requires the padding to be specified as the amount of additional data with which the initial segment should be extended, this is referred to as **padding with** a certain amount.
-Preprocessing and freqanalysis routines listed above make use of the **padding to** approach.

-The typical routines in which padding is used are:
+This is used in preprocessing and spectral analysis:

 - **[ft_preprocessing](/reference/ft_preprocessing)** uses data padding **to** a certain length, see the cfg.padding option.
-See also the frequently asked question about [how the filter padding in ft_preprocessing works](/faq/how_does_the_filter_padding_in_preprocessing_work).
-- **[ft_freqanalysis](/reference/ft_freqanalysis)** uses zero padding **to** a certain length, see the cfg.pad option
+- **[ft_freqanalysis](/reference/ft_freqanalysis)** uses zero padding **to** a certain length, see the cfg.pad option.
-- the artifact detection routines use both zero and data padding **with** a certain amount.

-The automatic artifacts detection functions (ft_artifact_xxx) make use of an articulated scheme of padding with different purposes:
+The other approach specifies the padding as the amount of additional data with which the initial segment is extended, this is referred to as **padding with** a certain amount.
+This is used in the automatic artifacts detection functions, such as **[ft_artifact_zvalue](/reference/ft_artifact_zvalue)**.

+There are different purposes for padding in the artifact detection functions:

-- trial padding (fig 1): data padding **with**, to include segments of data before and after the trial.
+- trial padding (fig 1): data padding **with**, to extend the data segment in which artifacts are detected, for example to exclude trials where the subject blinked or moved in the inter-stimulus interval.
-- filter padding (fig 1): zero padding **with**, to avoid the classification of edge effects as artifacts after filtering.
+- filter padding (fig 1): zero padding **with**, to extend the data segment to prevent edge artifacts due to filtering.
-- artifact padding (fig 2): data padding **with**, to extend the length of a detected artifact.
+- artifact padding (fig 2): data padding **with**, to extend the length of a detected artifact, for example if you also want to exclude data from being analyzed in a time window following some artifact.

 {% include image src="/assets/img/faq/how_can_i_interpret_the_different_types_of_padding_that_i_find_when_dealing_with_artifacts/padding_fig1.png" %}

 {% include image src="/assets/img/faq/how_can_i_interpret_the_different_types_of_padding_that_i_find_when_dealing_with_artifacts/padding_fig2.png" %}

-See also the [automatic artifact rejection tutorial](https://www.fieldtriptoolbox.org/tutorial/automatic_artifact_rejection) for more details on the different types of padding that can be used during data preprocessing (artifact padding, trial padding, filter padding).
+See also the [automatic artifact rejection tutorial](https://www.fieldtriptoolbox.org/tutorial/automatic_artifact_rejection) for more details on the filter padding, trial padding and artifact padding.

-And see this [FAQ](/faq/how_does_the_filter_padding_in_preprocessing_work) on filter padding in **[ft_preprocessing](/reference/ft_preprocessing)** when reading data from disk.
+And see this [FAQ](/faq/how_does_the_filter_padding_in_preprocessing_work) on filter padding when reading data from disk and preprocessing that data.